-I am an Evidence Synthesis and Research Lead at the University of Chicago, where I work with the Development Innovation Lab, the Innovation Commission for Climate Change, Food Security, and Agriculture, and the Development Economics Center.
+I am an economist at the University of Chicago, where I work as an Evidence Synthesis and Research Lead with the Development Innovation Lab and the Innovation Commission for Climate Change, Food Security, and Agriculture.
 I’m interested broadly in development and environmental economics, industrial organization, and applied econometrics.
 I completed my PhD in Agricultural & Applied Economics at the University of Wisconsin-Madison.

 Click here to download my full CV.